YiNNx/typora-theme-lapis/README.md

 ![](imgs/preview3.png)

-Style Supported
+Styles Supported

 ![](imgs/preview4.png)

 ## Features

-- Supports English & Simplified Chinese with font [Cantarell](https://fonts.google.com/specimen/Cantarell) and [Source Han Serif](https://source.typekit.com/source-han-serif/cn/), and optimizes the reading  experience for long  articles.
+- Supports English & 简体中文 with fonts [Cantarell](https://fonts.google.com/specimen/Cantarell) and [Source Han Serif](https://source.typekit.com/source-han-serif/cn/).
-- Combines Markdown features to present a clean interface and diverse levels.
+- Combines Markdown features to present a clean interface and a comfortable visual hierarchy.
-- Light-themed code blocks inspired by VSCode's Winter is Coming, with `Jetbrains Mono` font.
+- Provides a light code color scheme inspired by VSCode's [Winter is Coming](https://vscodethemes.com/e/johnpapa.winteriscoming/winter-is-coming-light-no-italics), with the font [Jetbrains Mono](https://www.jetbrains.com/lp/mono/).

 ## Installation

-1. Download the ZIP file of this repository and extract it.
+1. Clone this repository or download [the ZIP file](https://cdn.just-plain.fun/static/lapis_latest.zip).
 2. In Typora, open "Preferences" (`File` > `Preferences`).
 And then switch to the "Appearance" tab and click the "Open Theme Folder" button.
 3. Copy the `lapis.css` file and the `lapis` folder into Typora's theme folder.
-4. Restart Typora and select the Lapis theme from the theme menu.
+4. Restart Typora and select the `Lapis` theme from the theme menu.

 ## Contributing

 As developed on a Linux platform, this theme may have some unexpected issues on other platforms.

-If you have any issues or suggestions, please submit [GitHub Issues](https://github.com/your-username/lapis-typora-theme/issues).
+If you have any issues or suggestions, please submit [GitHub Issues](https://github.com/YiNNx/typora-theme-lapis/issues).
 Thank you for your feedback and contributions!

 ## License

-The Lapis Typora theme is released under the [MIT License](https://chat.openai.com/c/LICENSE).
+The Lapis Typora theme is released under the MIT License.
 You are free to use, modify, and distribute this theme.

 ---